January 5th, 2020

 There was another pause.
 Then he said quietly, “I never listen.”

-Hans went on, “And Mary’s boyfriend, he went Airborne!
+Hans went on, “And then there is Mary’s boyfriend.
+He went Airborne!
 We talked about that shit too.
 He wanted to go Infantry, and then go Ranger.
 I told him, ‘Don’t go Airborne. don’t jump out of fucking airplanes’.
 He did anyway.
 Now he is part of the 82nd Airborne, and they just sent his sorry ass to Iraq.”

 Hans thought back for a bit.
 “That guy went combat arms.
 So did I. I went Armor.
 I drove tanks.
 I knew what might happen.
 When we got to Iraq, they took our tanks away, and we were Infantry.
 I kicked in a lot of doors there.”